LordNumberwang/jack-compiler/README.md

 Compiles incoming .vm files (either a single file or a folder containing .vm files, including a Sys.vm with an init function) Bootstrap code will be generated for any file that contains a Sys.vm file.

+### jackCompile

+For now tokenizes and parses a single Jack file or directory of Jack files to an .xml intermediate

 **Usage**

 > gradlew vmCompile -PPath="relative/path/from/src/resource"